Live Chat Now

 • Risk management and asset protection

-• Adequacy and compliance with internal control procedures
+• Accuracy and compliance with internal control procedures

-This position requires you to create timely and accurate monthly financial analysis and reporting, as well as financial presentations that company leaders can use when showcasing performance to investors or board members.
+This position requires you to create timely and accurate monthly financial analysis and reporting, as well as financial presentations that company leaders can use when meeting with investors or board members.

 Purchasing